Article courtesy of WirelessEstimator.com

 May 4, 2010 - An Alachua County, Fla. man died this morning when he fell from a guyed tower in Dixie County.

-The 36-year-old tower technician Tower Climber Death 2010and a co-worker, employed by North Florida Tower Service out of Lake City, were about 240 feet up the 400-foot tower when the accident occurred, the Dixie County Sheriff's Office reported.
+The 36-year-old tower technician and a co-worker, employed by North Florida Tower Service out of Lake City, were about 240 feet up the 400-foot tower when the accident occurred, the Dixie County Sheriff's Office reported.

 Officers have not released the man's name pending notification of his family.